How to upgrade RAM easily

 Upgrading RAM comes down to a simple checklist:

-Is there a free or modifiable RAM slot in your device?
+Is there a free or modifiable slot for RAM in your device?

-Before you think about installing RAM, you’ll need to decide if you are replacing any pre-existing RAM or adding an additional RAM stick.
-If you’re replacing the RAM, you’ll need to know if the pre-existing RAM can be removed or if it is soldered onto the motherboard - DDR5 in particular is frequently soldered directly to the board, and thus cannot be upgraded.
+Before you think about installing RAM, you’ll need to decide if you are replacing any pre-existing RAM or adding an additional stick (a single card of RAM is often called a "stick of RAM" within the industry).
+If you’re replacing your old RAM, you’ll need to know if the pre-existing RAM can be removed or if it is soldered onto the motherboard - DDR5 in particular is frequently soldered directly to the board, and thus cannot be upgraded.

 If you’re adding an additional RAM stick, you’ll need to check if there is a free slot to take the extra RAM.
 This is easy enough to do by accessing the Task Manager program, navigating to Performance, and then checking the “Slots used:” field.

-The other, slightly more labor-intensive option is to visually inspect your motherboard by opening your PC’s or laptop’s chassis and confirming there is an empty slot.
+The other, slightly more labor-intensive option is to visually inspect your motherboard by opening your desktop's or laptop’s chassis and confirming there is an empty slot.

 The second thing you need to do is know what RAM is compatible with your system.
-DDR4 RAM is not compatible with DDR5, nor is it compatible with previous models such as DDR3, and vice versa.
-As such, you need to buy RAM that is specific to the slot on your motherboard.
+DDR4 RAM is not compatible with a DDR5 motherboard, nor is it compatible with previous models such as DDR3, and vice versa.
+As such, you need to buy RAM that is specific to the slots on your motherboard.

 Fortunately, the risk of slotting incorrect RAM is quite low as manufacturers use different pin layouts for different form factors.
 The only way you'll get the wrong RAM form factor to fit is if you ram it in (pun unintended) so hard that it bends or breaks the pins.

-Identify which type of RAM your PC or laptop can take by checking your computer’s specifications.
+You can identify which type of RAM your device can take by checking your computer’s specifications.
 There’s two easy ways of doing this:

 Go to System Information > System Summary and check the “BaseBoard Product” which will tell you the name of your motherboard.
 With that in hand, Google the name and check what RAM is compatible with your motherboard.